All the D-Branes of Resurgence: On All ZZ-Brane Amplitudes of Minimal Strings

 where $\bar{\CC}_{mn}$ denotes the steepest-\textit{ascent} contour through the saddle-point $x_{mn}$ instead of the steepest-\textit{descent} contour $\CC_{mn}$.
 As may already be familiar to the reader, when one finds purely physical-sheet or purely non-physical-sheet ZZ-brane configurations under consideration, the resulting contributions are simple to evaluate.
 Noting that $\CA^{[-1]}_{\beta \alpha}(x_{nm}) = - \CA^{[-1]}_{\alpha \beta}(x_{nm})$, we find by comparison with the previous integral:

 Once again specializing to the $(2,2k-1)$ case we have

 We see that we find a contribution which only differs from the previously known ones essentially by minus signs\footnote{We stress yet once again that although the minus sign in the exponent only trivially alters contributions of purely negative-tension configurations, its effect in mixed sectors is the furthest from trivial: it introduces poles in the integrands and therefore a completely novel set of predictions emerged.}.
 Ensemble, these two formulae \eqref{eq:multi-POS-ZZs} and \eqref{eq:multi-NEG-ZZs} are an example of a more general case of the resonant behavior alluded to in subsection~\ref{subsec:bcft-resonant-pairs}.
-It is also interesting to compare these formulae \eqref{eq:multi-POS-ZZs} and \eqref{eq:multi-NEG-ZZs} with the corresponding multi-instanton formulae, for pure eigenvalue tunneling and for pure anti-eigenvalue tunneling, in \cite{mss22}.
+It is also interesting to compare these formulae \eqref{eq:multi-POS-ZZs} and \eqref{eq:multi-NEG-ZZs} with the corresponding multi-instanton formulae for pure eigenvalue tunneling and for pure anti-eigenvalue tunneling in \cite{mss22}, where the Barnes function appears in the same fashion and where the string-coupling also scales quadratically.
 This is a well-known phenomenon that is sometimes dubbed backward-forward relation \cite{bssv22, mss22}.